Romanization of Hispania: Aqueducts

 An important town needed a constant water supply for the thousands of people gathered in one place which could be sometimes several miles away from natural water source.
 To achieve this continuous flow of water the Romans built aqueducts.

 The Roman aqueducts, despite their appearances, were built mostly underground.
 However, they are now known as the monumental aqueducts built to bridge geographic barriers in order to give a continuous water channel.
 The slenderness of this type of construction, along with the tremendous height reached by some of them, makes them the most beautiful works of civil engineering of all time, especially taking into account the difficulties overcome to build them.

 For the construction of an aqueduct, first they needed a source of the water, channeling a natural flow through the construction of a canal, and allowing the slope to carry water through this channel to an artificial lake (in some cases a large stone reservoir structure).
 This ensured the constant supply of water throughout the year.

 From this point, the water could be transported by canals, whether of stone, or by pipes of ceramic or lead.
 The latter solution would also bring about health problems such as lead poisoning, a problem that would extend almost to the present day in places where this type of water management has been used in abundance.
 Lead piping was more easy to work, but was used more in the urban distribution network due to its high price, as well as aqueduct traps.

 The artificial reservoir water was transported through an underground channel to the town, often taking advantage of natural slopes, but sometimes the Romans also built traps, which allowed them to avoid a downward slope without building the famous bridges but keeping the pressure flow.
 These traps take advantage of the pressure resulting from the falling water to raise the other side, keeping the pressure at the expense of losing some of the flow.
 This is an application of the principle of communicating vessels.

-Current aqueducts which are notable for their condition include the first aqueduct of Segovia, which is the most famous Roman construction of the Iberian Peninsula, followed by the aqueduct in Tarragona or Devil's Bridge, and also the remains of the aqueduct of Merida, known as the Miraculous Aqueduct.
+Current aqueducts which are notable for their condition include the first aqueduct of Segovia, which is the most famous Roman construction of the Iberian Peninsula, followed by the aqueduct in Tarragona or Devil's Bridge, and also the remains of the aqueduct of Mérida, known as the Miraculous Aqueduct.